Dynamics of Charge-Resolved Entanglement after a Local Quench: Conclusions and Future Outlook

 For the charge imbalance resolved negativity, the time-dependent calculation forced the use of boundary CFT.
 In this case, high-order correlation functions appear, which are non-universal.
 General CFT arguments are sufficient for obtaining the qualitative behavior, but the calculation of the full nonuniversal confromal block remains an interesting question for the future.

-Our results pave the way towards studying less trivial 1+1D conformal systems, such as those with non-abelian symmetries~\cite{GS}.
+Our results pave the way towards studying additional models, such as 1+1D conformal systems with non-abelian symmetries~\cite{GS} or systems undergoing global quenches (based on the the appropriate conformal transformation from Ref.~\onlinecite{CC}).
 It will also be interesting to study the behavior of charge resolved entanglement in non-CFT systems (e.g., topological ones ~\cite{Kitaev06,Levin06,Shtengel}) or conformal systems of higher dimension.
 One possible motivation is that the charge-resolved entanglement measures are much more numerically accessible for high values of $\Delta N_A$ or $\Delta Q$ --- these charge or charge imbalance sectors carry less entanglement and hence their corresponding blocks in $\rho_A, \rho_A^{T_2}$ respectively are smaller and easier to diagonalize~\cite{LR}.
 Thus, if the expected $\Delta N_A$ or $\Delta Q$ is known, one can use calculations in these smaller sectors to characterize all sectors.